pwnwiki/dfirwiki/index.md

 ### Live Online Copy:

-You can find a copy of the project online at: (to be added)
+You can find a copy of the project online at: [DFIR Wiki](http://pwnwiki.io/dfirwiki)

 ### Offline Use: